Lift and drag in three-dimensional steady viscous and compressible flow: Physical carrier of singularity: Trailing vortex pair

-Obviously, Goldstein's vortex doublet is precisely the far-field picture of the familiar trailing vortex couple.
-Compared to those methods used by \cite{Goldstein1931} and \cite{Garstang1936}, this picture can be most intuitively visualized with our fundamental-solution method where the body is shrunk to a singular point.
+which must be the dominant term in \er{HD} for $y^2 \gg 1$ since the transverse field decays exponentially.
+Then, in a footnote, \citet{Goldstein1931} asserted that $z/r(r - x)$ gives the potential of a line doublet stretching from the origin along the $x$-axis to plus infinity.
+Obviously, Goldstein's vortex doublet is precisely the far-field picture of the familiar trailing vortex pair, which can be most intuitively visualized with our fundamental-solution method where the body is shrunk to a singular point.

 We now show that this vortex doublet is indeed the only possible source of singularity.
-Suppose that there is indeed such a ``horse-shoe'' with circulation $\Ga$ and width $b$.
-Assume that $\Gamma b$ is fixed as $b\rightarrow 0$.
-Then the velocity induced by this vortex filament $C$ is \cite[p.~81]{Wu2006}
+Suppose that there is a vortex filament $C$ with strength $\Ga$ and width $b$ such that $\Gamma b$ is fixed as $b\rightarrow 0$.
+Then the velocity $\pu'$ induced by $C$ is \citep[p.~81]{Wu2006}

-Note that $\pu'$ has only one component $u'_z$, since fluids are entrained from the outside of the ``horse-shoe'' vortex, forming ``upwash'', and pumped into it, forming ``downwash''.
-But the downwash phenomenon can not be observed from \er{3.32} due to our assumption, i.e. $\Gamma \rightarrow \infty$ and $b \rightarrow 0$ but $\Gamma b$ remains fixed.
+Note that $\pu'$ has only one component $u'_z$ since fluids are entrained from the outside of the doublet forming ``upwash'' and pumped into it forming ``downwash''.
+But the downwash phenomenon can not be observed from \er{3.32} due to our assumption: $\Gamma \rightarrow \infty$ and $b \rightarrow 0$ but $\Gamma b$ remains fixed.
+Now consider both $y^2 \gg 1$ and $z^2 \ll 1$, from \er{3.32} we have